-Which city is cheaper, Munich or Bern?
+Which place is cheaper, Munich or Bern?

 These are the overall average travel costs for the two destinations.